mozaude/SiteLevelDataPack/README.md

 # Step 2: facility level HTS_POS and HTS_NEG targets for facility modalities
 Inputs & Assumptions:
   1. Site level TX_NEW targets
-  2. District level HTS_POS and HTS_NEG targets for each facility modality
+  2. District level HTS_POS and HTS_NEG targets for each facility modality, in a spreadsheet with the following columns:

 Functions:
   1. Generates weights for TX_NEW by age/sex for each facility within a district